howtographql/howtographql/src/pages/tutorials/graphql/basics/1-graphql-is-the-better-rest.md

 question: Can you choose the first answer to this question?
 answers: ["That sounds too easy", "I think this question is fake", "When are the real questions ready", "No"]
 correctAnswer: 0
+description: "In this chapter we discuss why GraphQL is the better REST"
 ---

 ## GraphQL is the Better REST